spachigolla07/hello-world/README.md

 # hello-world
 This is a sample project
-These changes are for getting conflicts
+These changes are for getting from branch1